vanpupi/vanpupi.github.io/Labs/C-lab070/content.md

 SQL>
 ````

-on the second sesion, set the environment and put a tail -f on the alertlog.
+on the second sesion, set the environment and put a tail -f on the alert log.

 ````
 [opc@vmadgholad1 ~]$ sudo su - oracle